NoBlackBoxes/LastBlackBox/course/buildabrain/step_7_networks/remote_NB3/README.md

 ## Project: Remote NB3

-Let's build a remote-controlled WiFi connected robot with a camera that you can use drive (and see) anywhere you have an internet connection!
+Let's build a remote-controlled WiFi connected robot with a camera.
+You can drive it (and see what it sees) anywhere you have an internet connection!

 ## Step 1 - Power